Associate of Applied Science in Diesel Power Technology

 - Complete the following major requirements with a minimum grade of C:

 |ADT A121||Basic Electrical Systems||3|

 |ADT A152||Heavy-Duty Suspension and Steering||4|

 |ADT A156||Heavy-Duty Maintenance and Inspection||3|

 |ADT A225||Mobile Heating, Ventilation and Air Conditioning Systems||3|

 |ADT A227||Auto Electrical III||3|

-A total of 66 credits is required for the AAS degree.
+A minimum of 60 credits is required for the degree.

 Program Student Learning Outcomes

 At the completion of this program, students are able to: